26.11.09

 Babylon 8 does all the work for you with great new automatic features:

-Microsoft Office speller, easier access to dictionaries and encyclopedias and much more.
+Full web page and document translation, seamless integration with Microsoft Office speller, easier access to dictionaries and encyclopedias and much more.

 check comments for more.. :)